Video: Pexels

 Q: Can I listen on other platforms?

 A: Yes.
-Use Spotify, Apple Podcasts, and Amazon Music links above when available.
+Use Spotify, Apple Podcasts, Amazon Music, and YouTube links on this page when available.
 Platform availability can vary by processing time, so if one link is delayed, the web player and companion blog still provide full access.

 Q: What other topics are covered?